sodadata/docs/soda-cloud/monitors.md

 For a new monitor, you define several details including which data to test, what tests to run, and whom to notify when bad data triggers an alert.

 In Soda Cloud, navigate to the **Monitor Results** table, then click the stacked dots to **Create Monitor**.
 Select the type `Metric`, then follow the guided steps to complete the setup.
 Use the tables below for reference when completing the steps.
+If you select the type `Schema Evaluation`, refer to the [Monitor schema evolution]({% link soda-cloud/schema-evolution.md %}) instructions for details.

 #### 1. Dataset